Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Experiments

 \subsection{Ablation Study}

 We validate the effectiveness of our method design through a comprehensive ablation study.
-The ablation results on four datasets under two diffusion models with seed ratio $10\%$ are shown in Table~\ref{table:ablation}.
+The ablation results on four datasets under the WIC and WLT models with seed ratio $10\%$ are shown in Table~\ref{table:ablation}.
 (1) \textbf{w/o Hyp} represents the implementation of the entire HIM model in Euclidean space.
 The significant decrease in influence ratio across all cases indicates that, compared to Euclidean space, hyperbolic space more effectively captures influence spread patterns.
 This also validates the effectiveness of hyperbolic network embedding for IM, leveraging the hierarchical structure of hyperbolic space to distinguish highly influential users.
 (2) \textbf{w/o Rot} removes rotation operations from Eq. (\ref{eq:relation-score}) and Eq. (\ref{eq:propagation_score}).
 Instead, we directly calculate the squared Lorentzian distance between $\mathbf{x}_u$ and $\mathbf{x}_v$.
-The performance drop indicates that rotation operations assist in capturing influence information in user representations when learning from social influence data.
+The experimental results show that the rotation operation enhances representation learning by better preserving hierarchical social influence patterns.
+As a result, the learned representations enable improved characterization of social influence strength.
 (3) \textbf{w/o NSL} removes the network structure learning module, and (4) \textbf{w/o IPL} removes the influence propagation learning module.
 The results (3) and (4) show that both network structure information and historical spread patterns in propagation instances are crucial for accurately quantifying influence spread.
 In comparison, propagation instances play a more significant role in measuring potential influence trends.